MundoAndino Home : Andes Argentina Guide at MundoAndino

 Misiones Province

 Misiones is one of the 23 provinces of Argentina, located in the northeastern corner of the country in the Mesopotamia region.
-It is surrounded by Paraguay to the northwest, Brazil to the north, east and south, and Corrientes Province of Argentina to the southwest.
+It is surrounded by Paraguay to the northwest, Brazil to the north and east, and Corrientes Province of Argentina to the southwest.

 History